The Secret of Santa Vittoria: Plot

 Von Prum orders every building and home and the surrounding area searched.
-His men find no wine, but they discover Tufa hiding in Caterina’s home.
-Later von Prum, who by now is absolutely certain the village is indeed hiding one million bottles of wine from him, orders several villagers to be tortured into revealing its location.
+His men find no wine, but they discover Tufa hiding in Caterina's home.
+Later Von Prum, who by now is absolutely certain the village is indeed hiding one million bottles of wine from him, orders several villagers to be tortured into revealing their location.
 However, the villagers cunningly arrange for the Germans to select the pro-Mussolini politicians to be tortured, who because they had been arrested shortly after Bombolini had become mayor, genuinely do not know anything about any hidden wine.

-Finally, with time running out before the Germans must withdraw north toward the Gustav Line, a frustrated von Prum threatens to shoot mayor Bombolini in front of the assembled townspeople unless the hidden wine's location is told.
+Finally, with time running out before the Germans must withdraw north toward the Gustav Line, a frustrated Von Prum threatens to shoot mayor Bombolini in front of the assembled townspeople unless the hidden wine's location is told.
 No one speaks up.
-Not being a Nazi fanatic, and perhaps also because he had been somewhat appeased by Caterina’s having spent the previous night with him, which she did to save Tufa from being executed for desertion, von Prum silently accepts defeat and leaves the town without harming the mayor.
+Not being a Nazi fanatic, and perhaps also because he had been somewhat appeased by Caterina having spent the previous night with him, which she did to save Tufa from being executed for desertion, Von Prum silently accepts defeat and leaves the town without harming the mayor.
 After the Germans leave Santa Vittoria, the townspeople, led by Bombolini, celebrate their victory by dancing in the streets.